Introduction to YAML, starting with what's the difference between it and JSON?

 Hello.

-The data format JSON has been around for quite some time, but there is another similar data format called YAML.
-Whether
+While the JSON data format has been widely used for quite some time now, there is another similar data format called YAML.

-When developing APIs, most communication with the outside world is in JSON, and if you primarily use PHP for front-end development or back-end development, you will probably communicate in JSON, which can be converted in one go using built-in functions, so it is true that you will rarely have an opportunity to come into contact with YAML.
+When developing APIs, most of the communication with external parties is in JSON format, and even in front-end development or back-end development, if you mainly work with PHP, you will mostly communicate using JSON, which can be converted in one go with built-in functions, so it is true that you will rarely have the opportunity to work with YAML.

 This time, I'll summarize YAML, which is easy to understand once you know it